-As a leading independent oil and gas production and development company whose purpose is to enhance hydrocarbon recovery and extend the useful lives of mature and underdeveloped assets and associated infrastructure in a profitable and responsible manner, we must uphold the highest ethical standards, act with integrity and adhere to the laws and regulations in the countries in which we operate.
+We are a leading independent oil and gas production and development company whose purpose is to provide creative solutions through the energy transition.
+As we conduct our business, we must uphold the highest ethical standards, act with integrity and adhere to the laws and regulations in the countries in which we operate.
 Maintaining our good reputation is critically important to our business.
 The Code of Conduct is an important guidance document in this regard.
 It applies to us all and sets out the behaviours that we, and those we work with and represent us, must all follow.